nhunzaker/magento-cookbook/layouts/layouts.md

 - Less hassle keeping up with of Magento

 ### The cons:
-- You'll need to develop better understanding of Magento's layout.xml system
+- You'll need to develop better understanding of Magento's layout.xml system (hopefully I can help)
 - These files can become cumbersome for projects which require heavy modification